thuijskens/thuijskens.github.io/_drafts/2016-08-14-causal-modelling.md

 $$ ATE = \mathbb{E}\left[\delta\right] = \mathbb{E}\left[Y_1 - Y_0\right],$$

-which is the average (over the whole population) of the individual level causal effect $$\delta$$, or in the *average treatment effect on the treated* (ATT)
+which is the average (over the whole population) of the individual level causal effects $$\delta$$, or we are interested in the *average treatment effect on the treated* (ATT)

 $$ ATT = \mathbb{E}\left[\delta \,\vert\, T = 1\right] = \mathbb{E}\left[Y_1 - Y_0 \,\vert\, T = 1\right],$$

-which is the average of the individual level causal effect for the observations that got treated.
+which is the average of the individual level causal effects for the observations that got treated.

 In case of our promotion example, the ATE would the average difference in customer spend between customers that did and customers that did not participate in the promotion, and the ATT would be the average effect only for customers that participated.

 However, we will run into a problem when we try to directly compute these quantities.
-For a customer that participated in the promotion, we can never measure **both** the response in case they did participate, and the response in case they did not participate, simultaneously.
+For a customer that participated in the promotion, we can never **simultaneously** measure the response in case they did participate, and the response in case they did not participate.
 We never observe both $$Y_1$$ and $$Y_0$$ for the same individual.
 The fact that we are missing either $$Y_1$$, or $$Y_0$$, for every observation is sometimes referred to as the *fundamental problem of causal analysis*.

 ### Randomized trials as the gold standard